Refresh

 HBO House Of The Dragon

-Coupled with augmented reality features, viewers could interact using smartphones, triggering animations and exclusive content, deepening the immersion.
-The sheer grandiosity of this campaign reinforced HBO’s reputation for high-quality, big-budget promotions, making “House Of The Dragon” not just a series to watch but an experience to remember.
+This campaign reinforced HBO’s reputation for high-quality, big-budget promotions, making “House Of The Dragon” a series to watch and an experience to remember.

 Digital Godzilla

-Towering over pedestrians and overshadowing neighboring displays, this gigantic digital Godzilla screen installation spanned an impressive 60 feet in height and 80 feet in width, ensuring it was visible from even the furthest reaches of the square.
+The gigantic digital Godzilla screen installation spanned an impressive 60 feet in height and 80 feet in width, ensuring it was visible from even the furthest reaches of the square.

 Google’s Pixel 4 Campaign